How to Navigate Domestic and International Restricted Airspace Regulations

 Be Proactive and Plan Ahead

-When planning an international mission, robust preparation is essential as flight planning is fundamentally about ensuring flight safety.
+When planning an international trip, robust preparation is essential as flight planning is fundamentally about ensuring flight safety.

 To properly plan and operate an international flight, a large amount of information must be gathered and reviewed.
 Airspace classification, including restricted airspace, is one key element, but other important research is required, too: airfield hours of operation and available services; departure, arrival, and approach procedures; ATC preferred routings, communication, and navigation aid frequencies; weather reports and forecasts; local customs and immigration requirements; and any temporary changes that may affect any of these elements.